Introduction

 Step 6: Prepare for Departure

-- Learn about local customs and traditions.
+- Learn: Study local customs and practice English

 Challenges Faced by Nepalese Students in New Zealand